Geonovum/sospilot/docs/weatherstation.rst

 this process will synchronize the latest data from the ``weewx`` database to a remote PostgreSQL database on the VPS.

-The `all sources can be found here <https://github.com/Geonovum/sospilot/tree/master/src/weather/weewx2pg>`_.
+All `sources can be found here <https://github.com/Geonovum/sospilot/tree/master/src/weather/weewx2pg>`_.

 `weewx` stores 'archive' data within a SQLite DB file `weewx.sdb`.
 Statistical data is derived from this data.
 Within `weewx.sdb` there is a single table `archive`.